Fermentation Food Safety, What Irish Kitchens Must Know

 • FSAI labelling violation

-• Potential licensing violation
+• Potential licensing breach

 The Solution: Test, Don’t Guess